QuanHBui/Widget-Production/README.md

 # WidgetProduction
-Small project to learn golang
+Small project to learn golang.
 This was used as a small project for the interview for PlatoApp backend engineer position.

 # exercise